Rings Whose Non-Invertible Elements Are Uniquely Strongly Clean: Examples and Main Results

-To prove the sufficiency, first we know with the aid of (a), (b) and \cite[Proposition7]{3} that every idempotent of $I(R,M)$ is of the type $(e,0)$, where $e^{2}=e$ as well as that every unit of $I(R,M)$ is of the type $(u,m)$, where $u\in U(R)$, $m\in M$.
-Now, let $(a,m)\in I(R,M)$, where $(a,m)\notin U(I(R,M))$, so that $a\notin U(R)$.
-Then, by hypothesis $a$ is USC, and thus $(a,m)$ is USC, because otherwise, if $(a,m)$ has two different strongly clean decompositions, then arguing as in the proof of Proposition \ref{prop2.22}, the element $a$ has two different strongly clean decompositions, a contradiction. \end{proof}
+To prove the sufficiency, we first know with the help of (a), (b) and \cite[Proposition7]{3} that each idempotent of $I(R,M)$ is of the type $(e,0)$, where $e^{2}=e$, as well as that each unit of $I(R,M)$ is of the type $(u,m)$, where $u\in U(R)$, $m\in M$.

-Let $A$ be a ring, let $B$ be a unital subring of $A$, and let $R[A,B]$ stand for the set .
-Then, $R[A,B]$ is a ring under the component-wise addition and multiplication.
+Now, choosing $(a,m)\in I(R,M)$, where $(a,m)\not\in U(I(R,M))$, we observe that $a\not\in U(R)$.
+Thus, by hypothesis, the element $a$ is USC, and so $(a,m)$ is a USC element in $I(R,M)$, because for otherwise, if $(a,m)$ has two different strongly clean decompositions, then arguing as in the proof of Proposition \ref{prop2.22}, the element $a$ has two different strongly clean decompositions which is false.
+The assertion sustained. \end{proof}